tedorellana/learning/SAA-C03.md

 ## Amazon EMR (previously called Amazon Elastic MapReduce) ##
 Is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark , on AWS to process and analyze vast amounts of data.

+## Single-AZ RDS database instance ##
+Is the simplest database configuration, and consists of a single database instance within a single availability zone.
+This configuration offers no redundancy as only one availability zone is utilized.
+Considering this configuration only utilizes one DB instance, this is the cheapest option.
+Useful for development and QA testing instances, a Single-AZ configuration is not recommended for production loads.

+## The Multi-AZ RDS instance ##
+consists of a DB instance plus a single standby DB instance in a separate Availability Zone.
+This configuration provides high availability and failover support via Amazon failover technology.

+The standby replica is automatically provisioned by Amazon RDS in a separate availability zone.
+Data from the primary DB instance is synchronously replicated across availability zones to the standby instance.
+In addition to fault tolerance, a Multi-AZ database instance can enhance your availability during plan system maintenance as updates can be applied to the standby and then a failover triggered.

+A Multi-AZ deployment is a good choice for a small production application.
+However, it is not a solution for scaling high read load applications, as standby replicas cannot serve read traffic.

+## Multi-AZ RDS cluster ##
+The Multi-AZ RDS cluster consists of three DB instances, each in separate availability zones.
+This configuration provides high availability and failover support in addition to scaling to support high read loads.
+The cluster consists of one writer instance, plus two read-only replica instances known as readers.

+## Amazon FSx for NetApp ONTAP ##
+Is when you need to move workloads running on NetApp or other NFS/SMB/iSCSI servers to AWS without modifying application code or how you manage data.
+Amazon FSx for NetApp ONTAP is a fully managed service that provides highly reliable, scalable, high-performing, and feature-rich file storage built on NetApp's popular ONTAP file system.